 Day 6: Savoy Food & Nature Tour

-You can also cross the delightful Pont des Amours (Lovers' Bridge), a delicate-looking iron bridge constructed in 1907.
-Take a pretty walk along the lake edge to the Impérial Palace.
-Opened in 1913, the palace is now a luxury hotel with a casino, public garden, and beach.
+After the tour, you can continue exploring on your own.
+For some more culture, head to the edge of town and the Basilique de la Visitation.
+At this basilica, you'll find the tombs of François de Sales and Jeanne de Chantal—both saints and both buried in copper sarcophaguses.
+You can also cross the delightful Pont des Amours (Lovers' Bridge), an iron bridge constructed in 1907, and walk along the lakeshore to the Impérial Palace.
+Opened in 1913, this former palace is now a luxury hotel with a casino, public garden, and beach.

-Day 8: Train from Annecy to Chamonix - Guided Tour
+Day 8: Train to Chamonix, Guided History Tour

-Downtown Chamonix is a lively place with fancy hotels, outdoor gear stores, and plenty of restaurants including a two-Michelin-starred restaurant called Albert 1er.
+After parting ways with your guide, you can continue exploring on your own.
+Downtown Chamonix is a lively place with fancy hotels, outdoor gear stores, and plenty of restaurants (including Michelin-starred options).
 While in town, look for the building with the huge mural.
-Each person in the painting is a famous figure in Mont Blanc's history starting at the top with Marie Paradis, a waitress, and the first woman to reach the summit of Mont Blanc in 1808.
+Each person in the painting is a famous figure in Mont Blanc's history, starting at the top with Marie Paradis, a server and the first woman to reach the summit of Mont Blanc in 1808.

 Day 9: Montenvers Glacier Excursion

-First, meet your guide at the Chamonix train station where a charming red train will lead you to the famous Mer de Glace, the largest glacier in France and one of the biggest attractions in the Chamonix Valley.
-Access to the grotto includes a journey of 430 steps on both the outward and return walk from the top of the glacier gondola lift.
-The Gallery of Crystals features a collection of the finest crystal specimens in the Mont Blanc massif.
+Fortify yourself with a hearty breakfast because you'll be hiking around a glacier today.
+First, meet your guide at the Chamonix train station, where a charming red tourist train will lead you to the Mer de Glace, the largest glacier in France and one of the biggest attractions in the Chamonix Valley.
+Its most famous highlight is the Grotte de Glace, an otherworldly ice tunnel accessible via a few hundred steps from the top of the glacier.

 Day 10: Depart Chamonix